Jake Bentley

-Jacob Lane Bentley (born November 23, 1997) is an American football coach and former player who is currently the quarterbacks coach at the University of North Alabama.
+Jacob Lane Bentley (born November 23, 1997) is an American football coach and former player who is currently serving as the head coach at Nation Ford High School in Fort Mill, South Carolina.
 Bentley played college football for the South Carolina Gamecocks, the Utah Utes, and the South Alabama Jaguars.

 Early years

 Bentley attended James F. Byrnes High School in Duncan, South Carolina as a freshman, where his father, Bobby Bentley, had been the head coach.
 He transferred to Opelika High School in Opelika, Alabama, after his father took a coaching role with the Auburn Tigers.
 As a junior, he passed for 2,834 yards and 28 touchdowns.
 Bentley reclassified and graduated early after his junior season after his father became a coach for the South Carolina Gamecocks.
 He committed to the University of South Carolina to play college football.